040 Processing Data with Pandas#

 6.2 Combining DataFrames using the join method#

-The join function is very similar to merge except that it uses the DataFrame index to decide which rows to combine.
-It can be thought of as a special case of merge, however, it is often more convenient and faster to use.
+The join method is very similar to merge except that it uses the DataFrame index to decide which rows to combine.
+It can be thought of as a special case of merge.
+However, it is often more convenient and faster to use.
 If the DataFrame already has a meaningful index, then this is very easy to use; e.g., perhaps a product ID column is being used as the index and we have two DataFrames containing product sales for different product ranges that we wish to join.

 In our case, if working with the CO2 and CH4 data from above, in order to use join, we would first need to make an index using the year, month, and day columns.
 We can do this using the set_index method, like this: